nowitsabby/dark-rpg-nextjs/assets/srd/armoury/cyber_constructs.md

 ## Bloodhound Cyber-Mastiff

 While many Cyber-mastiffs have some tracking ability, the programming and routines implanted within the Bloodhounds are trained by some of the finest handlers available in the sector.
 Once implanted in a light Cyber-mastiff chassis, the animal instinct and repetitive training is linked to some of the most sophisticated olfactory sensors available in the sector (and some claim the Imperium).
-This formidable equipment suite is combined with an insidiously effective training regimen, which electrically stimulates the cogitator’s cortical centres upon completion of a successful ‘find.’
+This formidable equipment suite is combined with an insidiously effective training regimen, which electrically stimulates the cogitator's cortical centres upon completion of a successful ‘find.'
 This practice causes the Bloodhound to become obsessive and tireless in its duties; the creatures have been rumoured to track targets for hundreds of miles without sleep or rest, although this may be a tall tale used to intimidate criminals into submission.

 **Availability:** Rare